Planar orthogonal polynomials and boundary universality in the random normal matrix model: Preliminaries

-\end{lem} \begin{proof} We recall that the compact sets $\calS_\tau$ evolve according to weighted Laplacian growth with respect to the weight $2\hDelta Q$, see \eqref{eq:HSevol}.
-If we compare with \eqref{eq:HSflow}, we see that this means that
+\begin{proof} We recall that the compact sets $\calS_\tau$ evolve according to weighted Laplacian growth with respect to the weight $2\hDelta Q$, so that we have \eqref{eq:HSflow} with $\Omega_\tau=\calS_\tau^c$.
+For the details, we refer to Theorem~$5.22$ and Proposition~$6.10$ in \cite{HM}.
+This means that